-\begin{itemize} \item [1)] This paper proposes the novel concept of hybrid metapath for the first time.
-Different from the existing metapath, the hybrid metapath is a soft combination of multiple single relations learned for the concreate task.
-Compared with the existing metapath, it can contain potentially richer and more valuable interactions for the target task. \item [2)] Based on the proposed hybrid metapath, the HMAE model proposed in this paper can autonomously learn the valuable hybrid metapath of specified length, to realize the efficient extraction of multi-hop neighbor nodes with different distances.
-It can solve the problem of information aggregation from multi-hop neighbors for GNNs and can autonomously learn hybrid metapaths of different lengths according to the task, eliminating the limitation of manually specified metapaths. \item [3)] Based on the HLHIA model proposed in this paper, the information of different-hops in the same hybrid metapath is selectively aggregated, and the aggregated information of different-hops in each hybrid metapath is obtained.
-Furthermore, the HSAF model proposed in this paper can fully dig out the importance of different hops and different metapaths, which can solve the problem that the existing methods cannot extract the information of the internal nodes of the metapath.
-At the same time, it can better understand and fuse different level semantic information. \item [4)] A large number of experiments were conducted on three real heterogeneous graph datasets.
-The results show that the method proposed in this paper is superior to the state-of-the-art methods in node classification and node clustering tasks (about 10.94\%-69.09\% and 11.58\%-394.93\% relative improvement on average, respectively).
-At the same time, outstanding performance has also been achieved in the attention analysis experiment, visualization experiment, and parameter stability experiment. \end{itemize}
+\item [3)] Based on the HLHIA model proposed in this paper, the information contained in different hops in the same hybrid metapath is selectively aggregated, and the aggregated information of different hops in each hybrid metapath is obtained.
+Furthermore, the model proposed in this paper can fully determine the importance of different hops and different metapaths.
+This solves the problem that the existing methods cannot, namely, extract the information of the internal nodes of the metapath.
+At the same time, it can better understand and fuse semantic information at different levels.

+\item [4)] A large number of experiments have been conducted on three real heterogeneous graph datasets.
+The results show that the method proposed in this paper is superior to the state-of-the-art methods in node classification and node clustering tasks while using only 1/10 $\sim$ 1/100 number of parameters and computational budget.
+At the same time, outstanding performance has also been achieved in attention analysis experiments, visualization experiments, and parameter stability experiments.